iter8-tools/iter8/doc_files/iter8_crd.md

       # it's required when baseline/candidate are specified as deployments
       name: reviews

-      # hosts specfies how the baseline/candidate can be accessed from outside of the cluster
+      # hosts specifies how baseline/candidate can be accessed from outside the cluster
-      # Each entry contains name of host and the gateway(istio) associated with it.
+      # Each entry contains the name of a host and the gateway(istio) associated with it
+      # This is optional and only applies to services directly accessible from outside the K8s cluster
       hosts:
       - name: reviews.com
         gateway: bookinfo-gateway